 Employee candidates who do not meet the selection criteria will not be granted an interview with the hiring manager.

-must inform their current manager once they have been notified that they are an official candidate for the position.
+The employee must inform their current manager once they have been notified that they are a final candidate for the position.
 The employee will have a follow up conversation with the HR representative letting him/her know that the current manager is aware that an interview will occur.
 The HR representative will let the current manager and the hiring manager know that the interview process is proceeding.

 The HR representative will share the most recent performance appraisal document with the hiring manager and check references; however, because the process is internal, the hiring manager may also have a conversation with the current manager about past performance.
 The transfer date is negotiated between the current and hiring managers, with the assistance of Human Resources.

 Employees who seek a transfer are not to be retaliated against for taking the initiative to manage their careers.

 An employee who transfers to another position that is in the same band is not ordinarily subject to a probationary period; however, when the new position is substantially different, a trial period may be appropriate.
 In these instances, the transferring employee will be notified that there will be a trial period.
 The probationary period for exempt employees is six months; for non-exempt employees it is three months.

 If the employee initiates a transfer to move to a position that is at a lower band, their salary may be lowered.
 If the transfer occurs as a result of a reorganization or position elimination, the employee's salary is usually maintained.

 Bentley University is an equal opportunity employer building strength through diversity.

 This policy may be amended at any time.